Toronto City Hall: Council chambers

 The city council chambers is a semi-circular room located on the second floor.
 The chamber is supported by a single column of concrete below, visible from the first floor of the podium.
 To absorb sound, the chamber is carpeted and the ceiling is sound-dampened using carpet fibres.
 The ceiling weighs 2000 tonne of poured concrete.
 During construction, it took 40 days to dry.

 The room is covered by a shallow dome resting on 23 pairs of v-shaped supports that rise from the base.
 The space behind the supports is filled with glass.
 The public seating gallery accommodates 250 in tiered rows around the chamber.

 On the main level of the chambers are the seats and tables for the 25 members of Toronto City Council, arranged in a semi-circle, or horseshoe.
 Meetings are chaired by the Mayor or may be delegated to a councillor.
-They sit in the center chair below the City of Toronto logo.
+They sit in the centre chair below the City of Toronto logo.
 In the middle of the horseshoe of councillors is a table for the City Clerk and clerk staff.
-Commissioners sit to the left or right of the center chair.
+Senior city staff sit to the left or right of the centre chair.

 There are two ancillary rooms in the City Council saucer.
 Behind the public gallery is a seating area for the press.
 Behind the council chamber is the Members' Lounge.
 It is used by councillors for informal discussions and for official receptions.